 The Columns Block allows you to insert a row with multiple columns.
+When you first insert the Columns Block, you're prompted to select a layout from a selection of commonly used layouts.
+You can also choose to skip this step and you'll get the default layout which is two 50% width columns.
 After adding a Columns Block, you're then able to add whatever blocks you want, into those columns.
+The

-The Columns Block is useful for making more interesting layouts with your content, rather than the typical single column of text that the Classic Editor allowed for.
+Columns Block is useful for making more interesting layouts with your content, rather than the typical single column of text that the Classic Editor allowed for.